myplaceonline/posixcube/README.md

     POSIX.1-2008-standard automation scripting.

       -?
 Help.
       -h HOST   Target host.
-May be specified multiple times.
+Option may be specified multiple times.
+If a host has a wildcard ('*'), then HOST is interpeted as a regular expression, with '*' replaced with '.*' and any matching hosts in the following files are added to the HOST list: /etc/ssh_config, /etc/ssh/ssh_config, ~/.ssh/config, /etc/ssh_known_hosts,
+                /etc/ssh/ssh_known_hosts, ~/.ssh/known_hosts, and /etc/hosts.
       -u USER   SSH user.
 Defaults to \${USER}.
       -v        Show version information.
       -d        Print debugging information.